-

 The dialog opens also when editing the color of layer or object by clicking More Colors… in drop-down list of colors:

-The dialog box contains two tabs: Index Color and True Color.
+The dialog box contains three tabs: Index Color, True Color, Color Books.

 The Index Color tab allows you to select the color from the nanoCAD color index palette.